What is a District Heating System?

 Why here?

-It is an opportunity presented by the proposed development of a EfW plant on the site of the former paper mill.
+It is an opportunity presented by the proposed development of an Energy Recovery plant on the site of the former paper mill.
 The developers have offered to ‘gift’ the heat normally vented to atmosphere, to the local community for the purpose of creating a community- owned District Heating Network.

 Why now?

-The proposed EfW plant is a commercial, merchant development, designed to treat the ‘residual’ waste from businesses in the north east which currently goes to landfill.
+TThe proposed Energy recovery plant is a commercial, merchant development, designed to treat the ‘residual’ waste from businesses in the north east which currently goes to landfill.
 In Scotland, landfilling of mixed waste was due to be banned from 31 Dec 2020 but the date has had to be extended due to lack of alternative treatment facilities.
+The ban has now been reinstated.

 Will the source of heat be regarded as ‘Green’?